dnordstrom/polestar/README.md

 python -m SimpleHTTPServer
 ```

-While it's far from ready for general use, the following is the command I personally use to run the static site and feed generator (details for the RSS feed are also fetched from meta tags in `index.html`):
+While far from ready for general use, the following is the command I personally use to run the static site and feed generator (note that details for the RSS feed are also fetched from meta tags in `index.html`):

 ```
 ./polestar/tools/polestar.static.js --output static --input . --branch gh-pages --repo dnordstrom/mrnordstrom.com/writings --username dnordstrom --password ****** --site http://mrnordstrom.com
 ```

-The minification script makes eyes bleed considerably less.
-It sports a single `--polestar` flag for pointing to the directory of `polestar.js` and `polestar.css`&mdash;it can be omitted as it defaults to (you guessed it) `polestar/`:
+The minification script makes your eyes bleed considerably less.
+It sports a single `--polestar` flag for pointing to the directory of `polestar.js` and `polestar.css`, which can be omitted as it defaults to (you guessed it) `polestar/`:

 ```
 $ ./polestar/tools/polestar.minify.js